Gustavus Detlef Hinrichs: Periodic law

 Hinrichs is one of the discoverers of the periodic laws, which are the basis for the periodic table of elements.
-Although his contribution is not generally considered as important as those of Dmitri Mendeleev or Lothar Meyer, he presented his ideas as early as 1855 and published his book Programme der Atommechanik in 1867.
-His periodic table had the form of a double spiral, and the elements were placed into the structure according to their atomic mass.
+Although his contribution is not generally considered as important as those of Dmitri Mendeleev or Lothar Meyer, in 1867 (two years before Mendeleev) he presented his ideas on periodicity among the chemical elements in his privately printed book Programme der Atommechanik, and in slightly revised form in 1869.
+His first periodic table had the form of a double spiral, and the elements were placed into the structure according to their atomic mass.
 Hinrichs also postulated a theory on the cause of the periodicity within the chemical elements based on his theory of the composition of elements out of smaller Panatome.
 The Trigonoides were the nonmetals made from regular triangles, while the metallic Tetragonoides were made from squares.
 Algebraic formulas of how to mix squares and triangles yielded the periodic laws.
 His "controversial ideas and colorful personality" proved to be an obstacle to the acceptance of his theories.